Weak porosity on metric measure spaces: Introduction and main results

+We will reformulate Theorem \ref{thm:exampleDoublingNotAinfty} with more details in Example \ref{exampledoublignholesdoesnotimplywp}, but here we offer a brief description of the set $E.$ We begin with the two-point set $E_0= \lbrace 0, 1 \rbrace,$ and define $E_1$ by \textit{chaining}, from left to right, the set $E_{0},$ a $1/2$-contraction of a copy of $E_{0}$, and finally another copy of $E_{0}.$ With the same procedure we define recursively $E_2,E_3,\ldots,$ and let $E^+$ be the union of all the $E_n$'s.
+It is precisely this \textit{palindromic} distribution of the various copies of $E_0$ which allows to show the doubling properties of the theorem.
+The desired set $E$ is merely the symmetrization of $E^+$ about the origin.

+It is also worth noticing the beautiful example by Wik \cite[p.
+253]{W89} of a doubling weight $w$ in $\R$ with $w \notin A_\infty(\R).$ Wik's example can be seen as a distance function to a set $F$ constructed by chaining bounded sets $\lbrace F_n \rbrace_n$, where each $F_n$ contains in turn infinitely many copies of (arbitrarily) small $2^{-k}$-contractions of the previous $F_{n-1}.$ The initial set $F_0$ is also a two-point set.
+As in our construction, these sets are conveniently chained in a symmetric way.
+The set $E$ in Theorem \ref{thm:exampleDoublingNotAinfty} is, perhaps, simpler, as each of the main \textit{blocks} $E_n$ of our construction is a finite set whose smallest gap has size $2^{-n}.$ Also, the advantage of our Theorem \ref{thm:exampleDoublingNotAinfty} is that, besides showing that $h_E$ is doubling, it tells us that \textit{all} the powers $ \lbrace \dist(\cdot, E)^{-\alpha} \rbrace_{\alpha \in (-\infty,1) \setminus \lbrace 0 \rbrace },$ are doubling weights outside the $A_\infty(\R)$ class.

-Nonetheless, if the space $(X,d,\mu)$ additionally satisfies a weak variant of the standard annular decay property, the situation changes completely and the doubling condition for $h_E$ is a consequence of the weak porosity of $E$.
-Therefore, the resulting $A_1$-characterization is as clean as in $\R^n.$
+Going back to the general setting, if our metric measure space $(X,d,\mu)$ additionally satisfies a weak version of the standard annular decay property \eqref{measureannulardecayproperty}, the situation changes and the doubling condition for $h_E$ is a consequence of the weak porosity of $E$.
+The resulting $A_1$-characterization is therefore as clean as in $\R^n.$